Jesse-js/playlists/README.md

-## SectoTeca Project
+## Playlist Project

-Welcome to the SectoTeca project, developed by me ©Jessé Jorge Santana.
+Welcome to the Playlist project, developed by me ©Jessé Jorge Santana.

 I hope you enjoy the experience! :smile: